luisalfonsopreciado/Graph-Algorithms-Visualization/README.md

 - You can move the target and start node at your leisure.

 - You can add walls by clicking on a valid cell.

+- Once the animation is complete, you can move the target node to further visualize the algorithm.